How to look for records of... Royal Household and Wardrobe

 There are over 386,000 records covering staff employed at Royal residences across the UK.
 The date range includes the reigns of King Charles I, Queen Victoria and King George V.

-- Documents sent to the Exchequer, minutely detailing expenses, used to audit such accounts
+- Documents sent to the Exchequer, minutely detailing expenses

 - Daily summaries of the expenses of individual household departments with totals for each day and each week

-- Lists of household personnel are also to be found in this kind of account under the details of summer and winter robes given as livery to royal servants
+- Lists of household personnel under the details of summer and winter robes given as livery to royal servants

 - War wages, horses, munitions and garrisoning